• Skip to primary navigation

 Do I have to use all the spices?

 The spice list looks extensive but these are the spices I like to cook with and always have to hand.
-Again make this dish your own and add the spices that you like to cook with.
+I recommend making this dish your own, by adding the spices you like to cook with.
 If there’s a spice in there that you don’t like then leave it out.
-That’s what’s great about this type of dish, you can flavour and add to with ingredients that you already have to hand in the cupboard.
+That’s what’s great about this type of dish, add flavour with ingredients that you already have in your stores at home.

 Pin the recipe: